dr2633/mcot-inference-memory/README.md

 ## Inference Preference Optimization (IPO): Augmenting GRPO with Memory

 ## Overview
-Inference Preference Optimization (IPO) enhances reasoning in LLMs by integrating memory retrieval into Group Relative Policy Optimization (GRPO), enabling models to adapt responses dynamically based on a user's prior learning.
+Inference Preference Optimization (IPO) enhances reasoning in LLMs by integrating memory retrieval into Group Relative Policy Optimization (GRPO).
+In doing this, we can measure how models adapt responses based on user-specific context, preference, and learning trajectory across interactions.

-This repository first evaluates memory-conditioned Chain-of-Thought (mCoT) reasoning in LLMs on the GSM8K dataset using memory retrieval with FAISS. mCoT serves as a critical validation step for IPO by demonstrating how consolidating prior interactions and retrieving relevant user-specific memory can personalize model reasoning.
-Once validated, GRPO further optimizes inference paths by conditioning reinforcement learning on retrieved memory, forming the basis of IPO.
+The goal of this repository is to first evaluate memory-conditioned Chain-of-Thought (mCoT) reasoning in LLMs on the GSM8K dataset.
+To validate this approach, we retrieve sample user profiles with FAISS.
+Once validated, we condition GRPO with user memory, extending preference optimization to user-specific reasoning trajectories.

 ### Key Features
-- **FAISS-based retrieval** to match questions with relevant student profiles
+- FAISS-based retrieval to match questions with relevant student profiles
-- **Memory-conditioned CoT (mCoT)** for dynamically refined responses, validating memory retrieval effectiveness
+- Memory-conditioned CoT (mCoT) for dynamically refined responses, validating memory retrieval effectiveness
-- **Inference Preference Optimization (IPO):** GRPO conditioned with user memory to personalize reasoning sequences
+- Inference Preference Optimization (IPO): GRPO conditioned with user memory to personalize reasoning sequences
-- **Textbook-based evaluation** for GRPO, tracking reasoning adaptation based on retrieved user progress

 ## Installation & Setup